Little cake in there during the top-of-the-hour break, a vegan cake.

 Here is my fantasy.

-A fantasy ending to this scenario going on uh in southern Lebanon with the Hezbollah group and Israel.
+A fantasy ending to this scenario going on in southern Lebanon with the Hezbollah group and Israel.

-If you draw a line from Lebanon's southern area to Haifa in Israel, which is, you know, that though they've been launching missiles at Haifa from Southern Lebanon.
+If you draw a line from Lebanon's southern area to Haifa in Israel, which is, you know, they've been launching missiles at Haifa, from southern Lebanon, and then you, you know, you put an arc over that, you know, trace the line of a missile being launched and then traveling and landing.

 You find that the distance from the southern area of Lebanon to Haifa is pretty damn close to the distance from southern Lebanon to Damascus.

-It was a base of operations, went up, played golf at Country Club at Brookline, which I just love that place.
+Went up, played golf at the country club at Brookline, which I just love that place.

-It just just loads of fun.
+Just loads of fun.

-And as I've told you, uh every time I I go to Connecticut, uh I have to be on my guard because I run into Connecticut conservatives and Republicans just filled with doom and gloom.
+And as I've told you, every time I go to Connecticut, I have to be on my guard because I run into Connecticut conservatives and Republicans just filled with doom and gloom because all they read is the New York Times.

-And of course, it's a it's a it's a blue state.
+And of course, it's a blue state.

-We've played audio sound bites of some debates that they've had.
+We've played audio soundbites of some debates that they've had.

-It's clear this guy is just mouthing phrases he's been taught by the lunatics of the left wing fringe.
+It's clear this guy is just mouthing phrases he's been taught by the lunatics of the left-wing fringe.

 We got to thinking about this, though.